Project Management Solutions For Architects (The Ultimate Guide)

 Assigning resources to activities: For example, human resources and financial resources.

 Maintaining clear communication with project stakeholders is one of the most important aspects of an architectural firm’s project management plan.
-With so many different departments and players involved, communication is essential to ensuring everybody is on the same page and up to speed on the project’s budget and timeline.
+With so many departments and players involved, communication is essential to ensuring everybody is on the same page and up to speed on the project’s budget and timeline.

 This essential phase involves developing a transparent communication plan – a plan that tells an architectural firm what information every stakeholder needs, when they need it, and how that information will be delivered.